sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 ## Section 7 Deployment overview

-The AI Starter kit ships with some utilities to help you move from customization to a production deployment, but the exact topology (Kubernetes, VMs, on-prem, managed cloud) is customer-specific.
-Use the building blocks below to assemble a deployment that matches your infra standards.
+The AI Starter kit ships with utilities to help you move from customization to production, but the exact topology (Kubernetes, VMs, on-prem) is customer-specific.
+Use the building blocks below to assemble a deployment that matches your standards/environments.

 ### 7.1 What this repo provides for deployment

-- **Containerization**: `Dockerfile` builds a runnable image for Streamlit-based kits; `docker-startup.sh` handles env loading and app launch inside the container.
+- **Containerization**: `Dockerfile` builds one reusable image that contains all kits.
+You choose which kit to start when you run the container. `docker-startup.sh` loads `.env`, applies prod/test tweaks, and then runs the command you pass.
 - **Environment bootstrap**: `Makefile` installs Python, dependencies, parsing service, and system tools (Poppler/Tesseract/libheif) for local or image builds; `make docker-build` produces the test image used by CI scripts.
 - **Configuration hardening**: Each kit `config.yaml` supports `prod_mode`; `utils/prod/update_config.py` can batch-set `prod_mode`, disable risky tools (e.g., Python REPL), and set Streamlit ports.
 - **Secrets and env management**: `.env-example` defines required variables (`SAMBANOVA_API_KEY`, optional `SAMBANOVA_API_BASE`, third-party keys).
 Streamlit apps pull from env at startup.